wakjoko/simple-user-app/README.md

 <a name="usage"></a>
 ## Usage

-To have a quick showcase of the app, a demo account is provided with below credential.
-Just please don't change the password so others can use same account later on.
+~~To have a quick showcase of the app, a demo account is provided with below credential.
+Just please don't change the password so others can use same account later on.~~
 Sessions is set to only 5 minutes so don't be suprised to get logged out when you left browser idle.

-Email: johndoe@aha-assessment.test
+~~Email: johndoe@simple-user-app.test~~
 \
-Password: johndoe
+~~Password: johndoe~~

 Api docs is available [here](https://spotless-top-hat-moth.cyclic.app/docs).
 It's protected with simple auth to prevent unwanted access.